I JUMP out of bed, race to the door and start screaming. Someone is coming to murder me. I scream louder. I’m so loud I wake myself up.

 The next day I don’t feel well.
 All of my body aches.
 I feel drained, miserable and struggle to string a sentence together.
 I put it down to fatigue at returning to running the week before.

 On the drive home I eat an apple.
 The apple doesn’t agree with me and my stomach swells so much a woman in the local Co-op asks when my baby is due.
 After the Co-op incident, I call at my mum’s.
 “I don’t feel well,” I say, hobbling in, rubbing my stomach, and hoping for sympathy.

 “Have you put on weight?”
 Mum asks, staring at my stomach.

 “Really!
 Could an apple do that?”

-“I don’t feel well,” I say again, but no one is listening so I carry on.
+“I don’t feel well,” I say again, but no one is listening, let alone willing to help, so I soldier on.
 The horses have to be fed.
 I need to work on my master’s degree and one of the academics from work is on the BBC’s Who Do You Think You Are so I want to promote it on social media.
 I manage to cobble something together and then drag myself upstairs to bed.

 Two hours later, I’m at the door, screaming my head off.
 Whoever wanted to murder me the night before is back.

 This time, Chris doesn’t say anything.
 He just pulls the covers over his ears and rolls over.